leonidas/codeblog/2012/2012-01-13-implementing-semantic-anti-templating-with-jquery.md

 1. Iterate over the key-value pairs of the javascript objects
 2. Render the value on the matching DOM element.

-The initial implementation looked like something like this:
+The initial implementation looked like something like this (in CoffeeScript):

 ```coffeescript
 jQuery.fn.render = (data) ->